- The silent partnership is a form of internal company under German commercial law, regulated in §§ 230-237 HGB.

 – Potential conflicts of interest between business owner and silent partner

-– Complex tax treatment, especially for atypical silent partnerships
+– Complex tax treatment, particularly in the case of atypical silent partnerships

 – Risk of reclassification to another company form if the silent partner’s participation is too high